purrr's pmap Function for Mapping Functions to Data

 ## [1] "3 objects!"

-I think the difference in interface syntax is important to call out.
+The difference in interface syntax is important.
 Both map and map2 take vector arguments directly like x = and y = while pmap takes a list of arguments like list(x = , y = ).

 pmap(list(